Consensys/doc.rollups/docs/HowTo/Smart-Contracts.md

 and [partially anonymous rollups](../Concepts/Rollups/Partially-Anonymous-Rollups.md).

 The [rollup type specified at configuration](../Reference/Configuration-File.md#rollup_type) determines which contract is used.
-You can view the consensus-rollup smart contract and the partially anonymous rollup contract in the ConsenSys Rollups repository.
+The consensus-rollup smart contract and the partially anonymous rollup contract are available in the ConsenSys Rollups repository.

-Users can [send inbound transfers to the smart contract](#send-inbound-transfers-to-smart-contract) to have the smart contract to manage their tokens, and users can [send tokens between accounts](#send-erc-20-tokens-between-accounts).
+Users can interact with the smart contract by [sending inbound transfers to the smart contract](#send-inbound-transfers-to-smart-contract) to have the smart contract to manage their tokens, and by [sending tokens between accounts](#send-erc-20-tokens-between-accounts).

 ConsenSys Rollups provides accounts with test ether with which you can test the smart contracts.